District of Columbia State Filing

 Select your State for 1099 Reporting Requirements

-TaxBandits supports the filing of Form 1099 with the IRS and the District of Columbia.
+TaxBandits supports the filing of Form 1099 with both the Federal and State of Columbia.

 Q. What types of 1099 forms need to be filed with the District of Columbia?

-A. The District of Columbia requires the filing of the following 1099 forms if there was a state tax withholding.
+A. The District of Columbia requires the filing of the following 1099 forms even if there was no state tax withholding.

-Q. Does District of Columbia require the filing of Form 1099-NEC?
+Q. Does the District of Columbia require the filing of Form 1099-NEC?

 Q. Does the District of Columbia require any additional forms to be submitted when filing 1099 forms?